mhabte/Assassin-Manager/README.md

 To test AssassinManager, download all three files, and run AssassinMain.java in an appropriate IDE while both java files are in the same folder.
 You'll then be prompted to give a txt file with the names of the participants, type in either the names.txt provided, or a txt file with names of your choice.
 Afterwards, follow the instructions on the screen to play the game.

-NOTE: AssassinMain.java and names.txt are not my work and they're simply provided to provide viewers code and names to use to play the game.
+NOTE: AssassinMain.java and names.txt are not my work and they're simply provided to provide viewers code and names to use to play the game and test the AssassinManager.java file.